Julien-R44/hot-hook/README.md

 Also note that you must use `import.meta.hot?.boundary` when importing the module.
 This is a special [import](https://nodejs.org/api/esm.html#import-attributes) attributes that allows to create what we call an [HMR boundary](#boundary).

 > [!TIP]
-> If using `import.meta.hot?.boundary` is not of your taste, you can also hardcode the list of files that you want to be hot reloadable in the `hot.init` options using glob patterns in the `boundaries` option.
+> If using `import.meta.hot?.boundary` is not of your taste, you can also hardcode the list of files that you want to be hot reloadable using glob patterns in the [`boundaries` options of `hot.init`](#boundaries)

 Example :